apycazo/trivialis/README.md

 A simple spring boot rest service for testing APIs.
 The intention behind this is to have a sample multi-module project to detail some source organization options.

-For this, here I have used the following submodules:
+For this, I have used the following modules:

 * **trivialis-shared**: A spring factory library, can be auto-configured on include, and provided some features to whatever module includes it.